jrmoore117/Dixie-Flatline-Command-Line-API-Interface/README.md

 ## Getting Started / Prerequisites

-To use the Dixie Flatline CLI, you will need to install the following NPM packages:
-* Request
-* Node-Spotify-API
-* Inquirer
-* Moment
-* Dotenv
+First, clone or download this repository.

 You will also need your own API keys to the Spotify, Bands in Town, and OMDB APIs.
+You can set your API keys to variables in your own .env file (matching the variable names in keys.js).

 <hr>

 ## Installing

-If you downloaded the app's package.json file, run the following command once from the app's directory in Terminal:
+In Terminal, navigate to the root directory of this repository and run the following command:

 ```
-$ npm install
+$ npm i
 ```

-If you did not download the app's package.json file, run the following command for each of the NPM packages listed above:
+To initialize the app, run the command:

 ```
-$ npm install <package name>
+$ node dixie-flatline.js
 ```

 <hr>